 The Presbyterian Church in Canada has been involved in camping for over 50 years.
 Camp Christopher has been an integral part of this program since 1945.
+Our history is rich and has brought us to the wonderful place we are today!

 In 1944, the Prince Albert Presbyterial of the W.M.S. visited potential sites for a sumer camp north of Prince Albert.
 The one chosen as most suited to the needs and providing possibilities for future development